find1dream/Tello-Aruco/README.md

   3.use multiple threads to perform all kinds of work(like: udp receiving, video receving, timer and so on)

   4.use tensorflow(I use the gpu version) to perform face tracking

+  5.integrate https://github.com/find1dream/dronePosPlan to the project

 **todo**:

-  1.integrate https://github.com/find1dream/drone-path-training to the project now

-  2.try multiple tellos
+  1.try multiple tellos